danielfrg/jupyter-flex/docs/index.md

 Use Jupyter Notebooks to quickly create interactive dashboards.

+- Use [nbconvert](https://nbconvert.readthedocs.io/en/latest/) to create static reports
 - Use [Voila](https://github.com/voila-dashboards/voila) to start a live Jupyter Kernel for fully dynamic applications
 - Support for [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/)
-- Flexible and easy to specify row and column-based layouts
+- Flexible and easy way to specify row and column based layouts
-- Use Markdown headers and Jupyter Notebook cell tags to define the dashboard
+- Use Markdown headers and Jupyter Notebook cell tags to define the dashboard components
-- Use [nbconvert](https://nbconvert.readthedocs.io/en/latest/) to create static reports with the same layout

 Inspired by [Flex Dashboards](https://rmarkdown.rstudio.com/flexdashboard/).